jonocarroll/wp_content/_drafts/2018-10-16-even-more-images-as-xaxis-labels.md

 Yes, as it turns out.

-A quick test showed that it was indeed possible, which only leaves re-implementing the previous posts' images usign
+A quick test showed that it was indeed possible, which only leaves re-implementing the previous posts' images using this method.

+I've done so, and the code isn't particularly shorter than the other method.

+[gist id="08a1ccff36be628430d768e5b9426e54]

+Producing nearly the same end result.